Team293/CNCMilling/README.md

 Whenever you make changes that might affect the G-code, be sure to always run the output through a simulator and carefully check each step.
 Make sure the tool length gets set and the spindle is turning when (and only when) it should be.
+Once it passes the simulator, it's also a good idea to do a step-through on the machine.

 Also, try not to have too many different versions floating around.